-In Wilderrun for the Exiles the Strain infected area has a quest were you go hunt down researchers that Lazarin sent to attempt to study the Strain, you find two of the researchers at there own camp both infected and Lazarin wants one captured to study for a cure.
-One of the researchers is a fully infected Mordesh who makes his sole intent to try to kill you while the other is a human cowering in the corner frightened of what he is turning into and saying that he is starting to hear voices.
+- In Wilderrun, for the Exiles the Strain infected area has a quest, where you go hunt down researchers that Lazarin sent to attempt to study the Strain.
+You find two of the researchers at their own camp, both infected, and Lazarin wants one captured to study for a cure.
+One of the researchers is a fully infected Mordesh who makes his sole intent to try to kill you, while the other is a human cowering in the corner frightened of what he is turning into and saying that he is starting to hear voices.
 (He and a few other unfortunate souls end up back at camp, begging for a cure, after you finish the quest.
 You find out later that not even Lazarin can find a cure to the Strain...)

 Honey...?
 Thorns and bracken no!

-Celestion Settlers in Slyvan Glade can help build the Arborian Memorial Garden, a tranquil spot filled with native Arborian Wildlife.
+- Celestion Settlers in Slyvan Glade can help build the Arborian Memorial Garden, a tranquil spot filled with native Arborian Wildlife.
 The Arborian Tenders oftentimes tell you this is all they have left of home.
 The end-result is beautiful, and you get a quest from an Aurin girl to invite her adoptive family back to the garden so they may all enjoy it's beauty.
 (Her original family was killed during the Ravaging.)
 They're all dead, defending Hijunga Village from chompacabra, ambushed by the ICI, or ending the Caretaker's clone army.
-You give her the bad news over the datachron.

-The Casca Homestead episode has you trying to find the family of a girl who's survived the Hycrest Plague.
+- The Casca Homestead episode on the Dominion side has you trying to find the family of a girl who's survived the Hycrest Plague.
 Her brother is insane, her father is dead, and her mother is reduced to a gibbering idiot.

-On the Exiles what happens to the Male Human explorer, Female Aurin scientist, and Male Granok soldier that you are escorting to Nazrek's Squirg Factory.
+- On the Exiles, what happens to the Male Human explorer, Female Aurin scientist, and Male Granok soldier that you are escorting to Nazrek's Squirg Factory, on Farside.
 The human explorer stays behind after you reach the factory and goes to base camp.
 You enter to pick up data on what happened here and why Nazrek created the brain-sucking Squirg with the Aurin scientist in tow.
 The Granok stays behind to guard the entry way to the facility.
 After you retrieve all the information you need you get a call from the Human explaining that he just found the Granok wandering into camp with a strange creature attached to his head.
 After hearing this it does not matter how fast you rush back to camp with the Aurin, you will be too late to save the Human from being torn apart.
-Right after you find the poor guy's body the Granok now turned zombie ambushes you and immediately tears the Aurin apart with you powerless to stop it with her pleading the entire time to him to fight the squirg's control.
+Right after you find the poor guy's body the Granok— now turned zombie— ambushes you and immediately tears the Aurin apart with you powerless to stop it, with her pleading the entire time to him to fight the squirg's control.
 It was pretty obvious this was not just a random crew but trio of friends whom were systematically killed even with you protecting them.